lareza-farhan-wanaghi/jenkins-dind-python-app/README.md

 This stage halts the pipeline and waits for manual approval before proceeding further.

 - **Deploy:**
 The Deploy stage begins by building and pushing a Docker image using the **'Dockerfile'** in the root directory.
 It then establishes an SSH connection to an EC2 instance and runs a Docker container using the previously built image.
-After the container completes its execution and is stopped, a 60-second delay is introduced before proceeding.
+After the container completes its execution and stops, a 60-second delay is introduced before proceeding.
 Once the delay is complete, the pipeline reconnects to the EC2 instance and removes the previously created container.

 ### Dockerfile